Plane stolen from Sea-Tac Airport crashes on island; no passengers on board

-An airplane crashed Friday evening after an airport employee conducted an "unauthorized take-off" according to a Sea-Tac International Airport official.
+A plane crashed Friday evening after a Horizon Air employee conducted an "unauthorized take-off" from Sea-Tac International Airport.

-The employee is a 29-year-old Pierce County resident, according to the Pierce County Sheriff's Department.
+The employee was a 29-year-old Pierce County resident, according to the Pierce County Sheriff's Department.
 The department believes he acted alone.

 Around 8:15 p.m., multiple KING 5 viewers called to report a stolen airplane, saying an apparent pilot or airport worker took off with an aircraft.

 A number of viewers called KING 5 after witnessing the plane crash on Ketron Island.
-A large plume of smoke is visible to residents surrounding Steilacoom, Washington.
+A large plume of smoke was visible to residents surrounding Steilacoom, Washington.

 Sea-Tac Airport was put on an immediate ground stop once the plane took off.
 The airport said operations have since returned to normal.